qingchen239/QCUI/README.eng.md

 1.1 Replace the Rising Sun Flag on the radar of the Empire State with a clearer version

+1.2 Add a circle of black stroke to the Rising Sun Flag in the Game Option screens to make the style match the flags of other factions.

 ## Existing problems

 1. In the Mission Menu screens, random player flags will become allied flags.
 We have not yet found a solution to this problem.